altocodenl/tagaway/readme.md

       - Fix z-index of dropdown.
       - **Discuss**: When clicking on no man's land, unselect?
 - Upload
-   - Don't redraw box of new uploads when other uploads are updated.
+   - Fix rotations in thumbnails (add to log?)
+   - Snackbar when pics are finished uploading, "your pics have been uploaded, you can find them in 'View Pictures'
    - Fix number of pictures in ongoing upload.
-   - Snackbar when pics are finished uploading, "your pics have been uploaded, you can find them in 'View Pictures'
-   - * Show number of duplicates skipped & photos ignored.
+   - * Show number of duplicates skipped.
+   - * Show errors.
    - * Show ETA in ongoing upload.
-   - * Show thumbnail of last picture on upload.
-   - * Mobile: show upload box as folders only, since there's no dropdown or perhaps no folders.
    - Document element, listeners & store.
    - UI team changes (Ruben):
       - Upload flow